iPhone: Troubleshooting Email

 First, connect to MobileMail on your device to make sure you have an account, and that your user name and password work.
 Go to http://mobilemail.secureserver.net, and log in.

 If you can't log in, double-check that your email account is set up and you have the correct email address and password.
 You might need to contact the system administrator who set up your account.
-See Setting up Your Email Account in the Email Control Center for more information.
+See Setting up Email Addresses in the Workspace Control Center for more information.